rocher/mold/docs/reference-guide.md

    README_World.md
 ```

-Undefined variables in a file name signals an error; variables cannot by
+Undefined variables in a file name always issue an error; no optional
-optional.
-Substitution in file names is enabled by default, but can be
+substitution here.
+Substitution in file names is enabled by default, but can
-disabled.
+be disabled.

 !!! danger "Warning"